Convolutional Neural Networks over Tree Structures for Programming Language Processing: Tree-Based Convolutional Neural Network

-Programming languages have the natural tree representation---the abstract syntax tree (AST).
-Figure \ref{fAST} shows the AST corresponding to the following C code snippet (parsed by pycparser\footnote{ https://pypi.python.org/pypi/pycparser/ }):

-Each node in the AST is an abstract component in the program source code.
+Programming languages have a natural tree representation---the abstract syntax tree (AST).
+Figure~\ref{fOverview}a shows the AST of the code snippet ``{\tt int a=b+3;}''.\footnote{ Parsed by pycparser (https://pypi.python.org/pypi/pycparser/). } Each node in the AST is an abstract component in program source code.
 A node $p$ with children $c_1, \cdots, c_n$ represents the constructing process of the component $p\rightarrow c_1\cdots c_n$.

-The overall architecture of TBCNN is shown in Figure \ref{fOverview}.
-In our model, each node in ASTs is first represented as a distributed, real-valued vector so that the (anonymous) features of the symbols are captured.
-The vector representations are learned by the proposed ``coding criterion.''
+Figure~\ref{fOverview}b shows the overall architecture of TBCNN.
+In our model, an AST node is first represented as a distributed, real-valued vector so that the (anonymous) features of the symbols are captured.
+The vector representations are learned by a coding criterion in our previous work \cite{building}.

-Then we convolve a set of feature detectors on the AST and apply 3-way pooling, after which, we add a hidden layer and an output layer.
+Then we design a set of subtree feature detectors, called the \textit{tree-based convolution kernel}, sliding over the entire AST to extract structural information of a program.
+We thereafter apply dynamic pooling to gather information over different parts of the tree.
+Finally, a hidden layer and an output layer are added.
 For supervised classification tasks, the activation function of the output layer is $\softmax$.

+In the rest of this section, we first explain the coding criterion for AST nodes' representation learning, serving as a pretraining phase of programming language processing.
+We then describe the proposed TBCNN model, including a coding layer, a convolutional layer, and a pooling layer.
+We also provide additional information on dealing with nodes that have varying numbers of child nodes, as in ASTs, by introducing the notion of continuous binary trees.